kynex7510/3dbrew/content/ACTA:ReloadAndBlockSaveData.md

 6\.
 ACT system save data is mounted (loaded).

 7\.
-Further changes to the system save data are blocked.
+Further changes to the system save data are blocked (though, this can be bypassed by letting the system enter sleep mode, then letting it exit sleep mode)